eliminmax/uclp/docs/LanguageConcept.md

 Chars and strings are not a "proper" type, but instead are syntactic sugar for 8-bit numbers and 8-bit arrays, respectively.

-A single ASCII character between 2 quotation marks is read as a numeric value, with the exception of `'` and `\`.
+A single ASCII character other than `'` or `'\`, or a recognized escape sequence, between 2 single quotes, is read as a numeric value.

 `\` can be used for escape sequences, with the following supported: